cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.11.1-release-notes.md

 ZURBank 0.0.11 adds support for payload creation via the RPC interface.

-The calls are similar to the send transactions (e.g. `omni_send`), without the requirement for an address or any of the balance checks.
+The calls are similar to the send transactions (e.g. `zus_send`), without the requirement for an address or any of the balance checks.

 This allows integrators to build transactions via the [raw transactions interface](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#raw-transactions).

 Other API extensions
 --------------------

-An optional parameter `height` can be provided, when using [omni_decodetransaction](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#omni_decodetransaction), which is used to determine the parsing rules.
+An optional parameter `height` can be provided, when using [zus_decodetransaction](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#zus_decodetransaction), which is used to determine the parsing rules.
 If no `height` is provided, the chain height is used as default.

-When retrieving feature activation transactions with [omni_gettransaction](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#omni_gettransaction), then additional fields are included in the result: `"featureid"`, `"activationblock"` and `"minimumversion"`.
+When retrieving feature activation transactions with [zus_gettransaction](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#zus_gettransaction), then additional fields are included in the result: `"featureid"`, `"activationblock"` and `"minimumversion"`.

-The ZURBank client version is now also exposed under the new key `"zurbankversion"`, as well as inter via `"zurbankversion_int"`, when using [omni_getinfo](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#omni_getinfo).
+The ZURBank client version is now also exposed under the new key `"zurbankversion"`, as well as inter via `"zurbankversion_int"`, when using [zus_getinfo](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#zus_getinfo).
 The old key `"mastercoreversion"` remains for compatibility in this version.

 The field `"positioninblock"` was added to RPCs retrieving or listing Zus transactions to provide visibility into the order of an Zus transaction within a block.